rachmann/SpiralMatrixPrint/README.md

 in the correct direction for each portion of the spiral with only a single concatenation statement.

+This is a Visual Studio 2019 MVC Web Application solution for .Net Framework 4.7.2

 - Run the Web App.
 - Click the 'Spiral' Menu item
 - The first run, on page load, just prints out the array rows.